ringcentral/ringcentral-chatbot-js/third-party-services.md

 - `name`: service name, such as "GoogleSheets", "GitHub"...etc.
 It uniquely identifies a third party service.
 - `botId`: chatbot bot user ID.
 For a public bot, there will be bot users for each company.
 Sometimes you need to store bot ID.
-- `groupId`: more often than not, you just want to add a serice to a specific chat group.
+- `groupId`: more often than not, you just want to add a service to a specific chat group.
 In this field you can store that group's ID.
 - `userId`: this is the Glip user ID who added the service (to a specific chat group).
 Sometimes this doesn't matter and it is nullable.
 - `data`: this is a JSON field.
 You can store ANY data, but normally it should contain third party service's access token.